ShubhDPatel/x509lint/readme.md

 - 'sudo apt install libssl-dev'

-Than run use make or cmake.
+Than run useing make or cmake.